 Challenge number Detail of challenge 1 Attendance of disadvantaged students is lower than non-disadvantaged.
 2 Attainment of disadvantaged students is lower than non-disadvantaged.
-3 Reading ages of disadvantaged students in Key Stage 3 are lower than non-disadvantaged by a whole year on average, but by a year and a half in Year 9.
+3 Reading ages of disadvantaged students in Key Stage 3 are lower than non-disadvantaged by a whole year on average.
 4 National studies, as well as our own observations, show that disadvantaged students lack metacognitive, self-regulation strategies throughout the curriculum.